xeqi/kerodon/README.md

 kerodon is an interaction and testing library for [ring](https://github.com/ring-clojure/ring) html based apps.
 It is intended to look like the interaction a user would have.
 It is inspired by [capybara](https://github.com/jnicklas/capybara).

+See also [peridot](https://github.com/xeqi/peridot) for an API for interacting with Ring apps.

 ## Dependency Information

 [![Clojars Project](http://clojars.org/kerodon/latest-version.svg)](http://clojars.org/kerodon)